-Part of learning how to exfoliate skin correctly is picking an exfoliator based on your skin type.
+Part of learning how to exfoliate skin correctly is picking a face exfoliator based on your skin type.
 For example, if you have sensitive skin, ingredients such as retinol may cause irritation or possibly lead to acne breakouts or dark skin spots.1 Instead, look for skincare products with nourishing, exfoliating ingredients like the amber microbeads found in the Micro Polish Cleanser.
 This will help keep the skin calm and healthy-looking, while reducing fine lines.

 The microbeads work as natural, gentle scrubbers that lift away dead skin cells and melt into your skin leaving dry skin feeling hydrated and smooth.
 Other natural ingredients found in the best skincare for dry skin that work to slough away flaky skin and revitalize a lackluster complexion are glycolic acid from pineapples and papain from papaya.
-These are both found in the Glycol Lactic Radiance Renewal Mask.
+These are both found in the Glycol Lactic Radiance Renewal Skin Care Mask.
 The combination of these all-natural, fruit-derived acids smooths and refines the skin’s surface texture while promoting rejuvenation for brightness and toning.